heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1869.* In the Beethoven Rooms of 76 Harley
-Street, Carey Foster anxiously regards the bluestockings who have assembled to learn about thermodynamics.
+Street, Professor Carey Foster anxiously regards the bluestockings who have assembled to learn about thermodynamics.
 Ludwig van glowers at him from the wall.
 "Heat"---he pauses, steadies himself, and tries to speak over the